syedumerahmedcode/prefix-type-ahead/README.md

 - Since the cache is in memory right now and no data is saved in MongoDB, Data Aggregator is currently not implemented.

-Note: The main idea for this project came from the following [Youtube channel](https://www.youtube.com/c/TheSimpleEngineer).

 ## Explanation Redis Commands